 252.204-7012 Safeguarding Covered Defense Information and Cyber Incident Reporting (OCT 2016).
 This clause applies if the Contract is for operationally critical support or where performance will involve a covered contractor information system.
 The term "contractor" retains its original meaning wherever the word is not capitalized.
 In the terms "Contractor attributional/proprietary information," "Contractor information system" and "covered contractor information system," the term "contractor" also retains its original meaning.
 In paragraph (b)(2), the applicable security standard that applies to this Contract is NIST SP 800-171, Revision 1.
 In paragraphs (d) and (g), "Contracting Officer" shall mean "Contracting Officer or Buyer."
-In paragraph (m)(2), the term "prime Contractor" retains its original meaning.
-In accordance with paragraph (m)(2)(i), Seller shall notify Buyer when submitting a request to the Contracting Officer to vary from NIST SP 800-171, Revision 1.
+In paragraph (m)(2)(i), Seller shall notify Buyer when submitting a request to the Contracting Officer to vary from NIST SP 800-171, Revision 1.
 Reporting to Buyer in accordance with (m)(2)(ii) shall be accomplished via abuse@Boeing.com with a copy to the Buyer's Authorized Procurement Representative.
 The Boeing 1st tier subcontractor promptly shall report lower tier subcontractor information it receives.